MicrosoftDocs/azure-devops-docs/docs/organizations/billing/vsts-billing-faq.md

 ## How charges are processed

-### Q: How are user charges (Azure DevOps Services User/Basic, Test Manager, and Package Management) and CI/CD concurrent job charges (for both Microsoft-hosted and self-hosted CI/CD) processed?
+### Q: How are user charges (Azure DevOps Services User/Basic, Test Manager, and Azure Artifacts) and CI/CD concurrent job charges (for both Microsoft-hosted and self-hosted CI/CD) processed?

 A: At the first purchase, we bill a prorated quantity to cover the remaining days in the current month.
 For instance, if a purchase of 10 Test Manager users happens on April 15, then we charge 5 units because 50% of the month remains (15 days of a 30-day month).
 On the first of May, and each month thereafter until you cancel, the full 10 units will be billed.